Back

 Faster time-to-market

-Sales organizations can move from offline or manual processes to digital sales much faster.
+Sales organizations can move from offline or manual processes to digital sales significantly faster.

-This matters.
-Many B2B companies are still stuck with email, Excel, and manual orders.
+This is important.
+Many B2B companies are still stuck in email, Excel, and manual orders.

 But payment is still a bottleneck

-What Shopify does not fully solve is the core of the B2B transaction: how payment actually happens.
+What Shopify does not fully solve is the core of the B2B transaction: how payment actually occurs.

-B2B purchases are rarely about card payment at checkout.
-Instead, it usually involves:
+B2B purchases are rarely about card payments in the checkout.
+Instead, the following applies:

-Invoice terms with payment conditions (for example, 30 days)
+Invoice with payment terms (for example, 30 days)

 Real-time credit assessment